TAOS-Labs/blog/content/posts/boot-and-test.md

 We require 2 entry points because Rust's test framework needs separate execution contexts for kernel-level tests and library-level tests.
 The _start function in main.rs serves as the entry point for the entire operating system during normal execution and when testing kernel functionality in its entirety.
 Meanwhile, the _start function in lib.rs - only compiled during test runs - creates an isolated test environment specifically for running unit tests on library components independently from the full kernel.
 This dual-entry approach allows developers to test both integrated system behavior through the main entry point and isolated library components through the library entry point, all while using the same custom test framework but with appropriate scoping for what's being tested.

+One could also in theory support both async and standard tests, with the latter being transformed to the former via something like [Procedural Macros](https://doc.rust-lang.org/reference/procedural-macros.html).
+This would involve defining a new macro, traversing the token streams for whatever has been decorated with it (the proc-macros crate provides utilities to do this), and, as a naive starting point, check that the function(s) have not been marked as async.
+We actually did get this to work, but did not find it to be terribly useful.
+Most of our system ended up using async/await patterns, and the additional complexity of procedural macros for the one percent of tests was deemed to not be worthwhile to keep around.

 ### So how do I run this thing?
 Tests are great... assuming one could actually run them.
 Unfortunately, here is where our luck ran out.
 From brief research into OS development in Rust, a lot of people seem to favor the approach shown in [Philipp Oppermann's blog](https://os.phil-opp.com/).
 That is, they use the [bootimage](https://crates.io/crates/bootimage) crate, which in turn depends on [bootloader](https://crates.io/crates/bootloader).

 Since we chose Limine, the above resources were not an option for us.
 Fortunately, someone created a derivative of bootimage called, you guessed it, [limage](https://github.com/phillipg14/limage).
 Unfortunately, said tool was rather limited in what it did and was somewhat focused on the maintainer's hobby OS.
 We repurposed it, keeping the name and giving the crate a [new home](https://github.com/TAOS-Labs/limage/).
-The readme is mostly up-to-date, although we did develop a separate file designed to configure specifically the crate itself and the arguments it passes to qemu:
+The readme is mostly up-to-date, although we did develop a separate file designed to configure specifically the crate itself and the arguments it passes to qemu.
+It looks something like this:

 ```toml
 [build]